Ije-le/command-line-umd/tutorial/README.md

 **Write your answers here:**

 1. Most recent fiscal year:
+Ans: FY 25.

 2. Number of FY25 files:
+There are two files for FY 25.

 3. What the numbers represent:
+I think they represent the statistics for Feb 14, 2025 and Feb 27, 2025.

 (Check your answers against the solutions file when complete)